MtGambelOak/PitchParse/tutorial.md

 `long and compound nouns.txt` contains three sections.
 We will go through them individually

 ## "Long Nouns"
-This section basically refers to nouns that have longer character and morae counts.
+This section basically refers to nouns that have longer character and mora counts.
 In the output, these are mostly compound nouns that are 3 characters long, such as words like `必要性`.

 When I was originally learning pitch accent from Dogen's patreon course, the advice he gives is to just assume all compound nouns are `中高`, with the downstep somewhere on the boundary between the two words getting combined.
 This advice is great and mostly true, but perhaps overly simplistic.
 It's been a while since I've read the NHK Accent Dictionary, so I may be misremembering some details here, but I believe they explain compound nouns as having pitch dependent on the suffix in the combination.
 They outline four different types of suffixes, and how they behave in regards to pitch: